 Skills

-How to learn the V-Sit the right way
+How to do the V-Sit

 The V-sit is often used in calisthenics programs because it intensely engages the abdominal muscles along with the stabilisers of the hips and the lower back.